Problems with Google podcasting

 - Confirm that Google can access the linked homepage.
-Enter the homepage URL in the Google Rich Results Test tool; if the results say "Page cannot be reached," read why it could not be reached, and fix the issue.
+Enter the homepage URL in an incognito window

 - Confirm that your homepage complies with Google webmaster guidelines.
 Your homepage, unlike your RSS feed, must comply with those guidelines in order to appear in Search results.